Blog post

 Using the power of computer vision in healthcare applications, AI systems can interpret images in context, making them similar to human radiologists.
 Since not all abnormalities are necessarily representative of a disease, ML algorithms in AI-based CAD solutions are trained on a case-by-case basis to see features invisible to the human eye.
 This makes them a decent alternative to conventional CAD systems, which just detect the absence or presence of visible features.

 The characteristics mentioned above suggest that artificial intelligence can automate many routine tasks (such as detecting, characterizing, and quantifying abnormalities) as well as more complex tasks (such as interpreting findings within the clinical context).
-This could tackle the workforce crisis in medical imaging we’re witnessing in 2020.

 What practical improvements does AI bring?